Glow on the go: The ultimate skincare travel kit for your next trip

 Choosing skincare products based on your skin type

 While travelling, you will need to carry products that are specifically designed for your skin type.
 Venturing out can leave those with oily skin prone to more breakouts.
 So, carry products that are oil-free and non-comedogenic.
-On the other hand, people with dry skin may see their skin get extremely dehydrated while travelling and should always pack thick, creamy products.
+On the other hand, people with dry skin can see their skin getting extremely dehydrated while travelling to arid areas and should always pack thick, creamy products.

-It may not be possible to carry all your essentials on your travels.
-So, you need to choose your products in travel-friendly sizes and forms.
-For instance, a creamy sunscreen can get messy during reapplication.
-Spray sunscreens can be your saviour instead.
-Also, an under-eye patch may be more convenient than a regular under-eye cream.

 Best products to add to your travel skincare list